Admission to Graduate School

 Admission to Degree Programs

 Graduate students are admitted to a particular program for a specific degree objective (M.A., Ph.D., Ed.D, etc.).
 With the exception of established dual degree programs, joint-degree programs, and certificate programs, graduate students are permitted to matriculate into only one graduate degree program at a time.
-Graduate students are admitted to either full or provisional status as outlined below:
+Graduate students are admitted to either full or conditional status as outlined below:

 Full Graduate Student Status